 Louise Metcalfe is the founder of Enliven Holistics, providing a mobile complementary therapy service in Birmingham.
 Louise practices Swedish Body Massage, Aromatherapy Massage, Hot Stone Massage, Indian Head Massage, Reflexology & Ear Candling.
 Louise is a fully qualified and insured practitioner.
 She has been working in the alternative health industry for seven years.
 Before qualifying she worked in independent health stores, going on to work for a supplement manufacturer, where she advised customers on health products and nutrition.
 She loves everything healthy and blogs and tweets regular about health-related subjects.

 Wellspring Complementary Health Centre is a group of independent, qualified practitioners offering a range of complementary therapies in the Sheffield area.
 They promote high quality, holistic complementary healthcare and are experienced in their individual practice.

 The Worcester AIDS Foundation provide a range of practical and emotional support for anyone infected, affected or simply worried about HIV.
 Part of this support is providing access to complementary therapies and TransmissionUK are currently funding a massage therapist to provide treatments.
 Massage can help people with HIV/ AIDS relieve chronic muscle tension and ease the emotional and mental stress that accompany the illness.

-HealingUK is a charity established in 2010 which is supported by TransmissionUK to provide complementary healthcare and therapeutic workshops for people with life-limiting conditions and those affected by homelessness.
-TransmissionUK subsidises HealingUK by paying for all of its administrative and fundraising campaign costs.
+HealingUK is a charity established in 2010 which is supported by TransmissionUK to assist in it’s mission to provide counselling, psychotherapy and complementary healthcare to people with life-limiting and life-threatening conditions.